dlobba/dlobba.github.io/about.md

-The experience was shockingly good, on the one hand I had the chance to work on code bases that were older than me and crafted by top-notch engineers, on the other hand I could broaden my view besides computer programs intended as a artifacts per se, but as an interaction medium to other sources.
+The experience was shockingly good, on the one hand I had the chance to work on code bases that were older than me and crafted by top-notch engineers, on the other hand I could broaden my view besides computer programs intended as a artifacts per se but as an interaction medium to other sources.
-Circumstaces made me leave coding as a secondary exercise to give focus on more organizational aspects of software development.
+As time went by circumstaces made me leave coding as a secondary exercise to give focus on more organizational aspects of software development.
 Despite being an interesting exercise I was not ready for the assignment yet, and even less to give up on coding as my primary duty.